Getting the Final Divorce Decree

 The final step in a divorce case is having a judge sign a Decree of Divorce.
 This is the document that includes all of the terms of the divorce and legally ends the marriage.
 A divorce is not final until a judge has signed a Decree of Divorce and it is filed with the Clerk of Court.
 Read on for more information on how to get a final Decree of Divorce.

-These instructions are for cases that started with one person filing for divorce against the other.
+This page is for cases that started with one person filing for divorce against the other.
 This page is not for people who filed jointly for divorce from the start.
-For instructions on how to get a divorce approved if you filed a Joint Petition for Divorce, please see Filing for Divorce Together.
+To learn how to get a divorce approved if you filed a Joint Petition for Divorce, please see Filing for Divorce Together.

 - Prepare The Paperwork